 About the Author

 Dan is now a full-time writer of both fiction and nonfiction.
 In addition to books, his writing has appeared in The Air Commando Journal, Cigar Aficionado and Parachutist magazines.
-He consults internationally on defense matters and speaks on life, leadership, and personal potential.
 He and his wife Julie, a former NSA cyber warfare operative, live in the Wasatch Mountains of Utah.
 He can often be found skiing or flying his speedwing near Alta ski resort.